ZaarafA/DND-Combat-Flowchart/README.md

 - Left-click on a node to edit the flowchart
   - Add, Edit, or Delete a node.
 - Click on "SAVE PNG" to save the flowchart as an image.

+#### Note: This is still a Work in Progress.
+Bugs are surely lurking out of sight.